4 Reasons Your Coffee Tastes Bitter

-There's nothing worse than pouring a big cup of coffee, bringing it to your lips, taking that first sweet drink, and realizing that it's bitter as sin.
+There’s nothing worse than pouring a big cup of coffee to go with your breakfast sandwich, bringing it to your lips, taking that first sweet drink, and realizing that it’s bitter as sin.

 Your cup of coffee should be a burst of good flavor, not an overpowering dose of bitterness.
 So why does it end up bitter?

 It’s interesting that coffee is often associated with bitterness.
 While bitterness can play a role in a good cup of coffee, if you drink a really good cup, you’ll find that that bitterness is far from the dominant taste.
 Instead you get a variety of flavors, from floral to spice notes to chocolate notes.
 In fact there’s an entire flavor wheel dedicated to describing good coffee.

 So if bitter is all you taste in your cup of coffee, there are several reasons why.

 Coffee brewing is a science, and the main reason for bitter coffee is over extraction.
 Extraction is the process that pulls the flavor out of the coffee, turning clear water into that delightfully dark brew.
 When water mixes with the coffee grounds, a chemical reaction happens that dissolves flavor compounds.
 The trick is extracting the good ones, and not the bitter ones, which come out with more time.

 With that in mind, here are a few things that could account for that bitter cup, and that you can easily avoid next time around.